johnktravers/gut_savvy_ui/README.md

 **Project Status:**

-This project was created as a school project, but continued support and functionality if planned.
-Current status is functional but in an early stage of the overall plan for this application.
+This project was created as a school project, but continued support and functionality is planned.
+Currently, the program status is functional.
+Gut Savvy is still in the early stages of the overall plan for this application.

 **Authors:**